muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Melody was still in the corner of the glass aquarium.

-I could tell she might have felt a bit better knowing our attention were no longer on her but I still felt a bit bad for pretending she didn't exist.
+I could tell she might have felt a bit better knowing our attention was no longer on her but I still felt a bit bad for pretending she didn't exist.

-"Mikay, I dont know if I've told you this before or not but my goal for the past couple hundred years was to discover or create something new, something no one knew about, to experience something unique, something that no one else has experienced.
+"Mikay, I don't know if I've told you this before or not but my goal for the past couple hundred years was to discover or create something new, something no one knew about, to experience something unique, something that no one else has experienced.
 In other words, to be unique, to be more than just a nobody in the endless sea of people."

 Phanna then looked up toward the hole in the roof of the room we are now in and into the clear afternoon sky.

 "I didn't succeed in that goal and that's what got me here.
-At first I though this whole world was just a simulation... a dream of sorts.
+At first, I thought this whole world was just a simulation... a dream of sorts.
 But now, not only did I find out this whole place is real, but I also found potential evidence of the fundamental laws of nature being broken."

 Then Phanna looked away from the sky and back at me, this time with much more fire in their eyes.